OceletTeam/Mangacoast/README.md

 This version is written using Ocelet Chartreuse (v2.1.0) 64 bits.
 Ocelet can be downloaded from [http://www.ocelet.fr/](http://www.ocelet.fr/)

++ The Ocelet langage source files are located in `oclt/`

 ## Installation

 + Unarchive the zip file in a directory.